If you like to get adventurous with meat, it’s likely you have had duck more than once.

 You will need to put a drip pan under the bird to catch the fat.

 - salt to taste

 - Salt duck inside the cavity, then paint with maple syrup.
 Salt outside of duck as well.

 - Place in smoker with drip pan underneath.
 Smoke at 200 – 225 degrees over apple wood for 4 hours.
 Baste duck with maple syrup every hour.

 - When duck is smoked, remove from smoker, allow to cool completely and carve.
 Duck can be served as cold cuts or as an entrée or appetizer.
 You can also carve the breast whole and sear in the pan.

 - Serve with the side of your choice.

 If you are not sure what to serve with your duck, here are a few recommendations:

 - Roasted Vegetables: Roasted vegetables are simple to make.
 Just coat with oil, put them in a pan and cook for 10 minutes.
-Carrots, celery, onion and garlic are all delicious veggies to serve with duck.
+Carrots, celery, onion and garlic are all delicious veggies to serve (or even smoke!) with duck.